tanzelin430/Database-LAB/README.md

 # Database LAB
 This is Database  LAB in 2021 Spring USTC Database course

+Big thanks to my roomate：Yihang Yuan,USTC department of cs